FBI scrutinizes Sabree property dealings; family underpaid taxes

 Sabree's lawyer said he was not aware of an FBI investigation, but he said it was discovered in 2017 that the treasurer's family underpaid taxes on their delinquent property bills by $13,000, which is around the time of events the former staffer describes in her complaint.

-“It is our position that nothing inappropriate was done by Mr. Sabree,” said attorney Philip Thomas.
+“It is our position that nothing inappropriate was done by Mr. Sabree,” Thomas said.
 “It was a mistake.”

 The disclosures of a federal inquiry and irregularities with his family's properties come amid a Wayne County ethics board review of Sabree's activities.
 It was sparked by a Detroit News investigation that, among other findings,showed a company Sabree founded and his wife participated in the county's tax foreclosure auction in violation of county rules.